otaviocsantos/color-culture/README.md

 ```

-With the exception of negate a modification can be changed an amount.
+Modifications may be changed by an amount ( with the exception of negate, which is absolute ).

 ```ts